games647/LagMonitor/README.md

 * Heap usage
 * Plugin specific profiling with the thread sampler (commands, events, scheduler) - > reduces memory need and can be more detailed
-* Pagination for commands bean, monitor and timing
+* Pagination for commands bean, monitor and timing in order to optimize readability for ingame-players and console
 * Caching of the timings or running it async
 * Warning alert if the main thread is WAITING, BLOCKING, SLEEPING -> Example: for SQL-/HTTP-/File-Operations which should be run async
 * Average TPS and player ping
+* Hardware output (using Sigar?)
 * Output the last samples of a player ping (ping is refreshed every 40 ticks)

 ## Permissions